Getting started with Auth-Email

 Optional: Reauthorizing or removing accounts

-• To reset access (e.g., if an OAuth token cannot be renewed automatically): You'll be notified via your Auth-Email account if an access token has expired.
+- To reset access (e.g., if an OAuth token cannot be renewed automatically): You’ll be notified via an email to your Auth-Email account and the account in question if an access token has expired.
 To fix this, click the “Configure” menu next to your account, and select “Reset account authorization”.
 Follow the prompts to reauthorize your account.

-• To remove access: Expand the “Configure” menu next to your account, and select “Reset account authorization”.
+- To remove access: Expand the “Configure” menu next to your account, and select “Reset account authorization”.
 This will revoke OAuth access immediately.
+Alternatively, you can remove the account entirely by selecting “Delete account” from the same menu.

 Next steps